seralexger/idealista-data/README.md

 # idealista-data

-I built an unofficial class to use some idealistic characteristics.
+I built an unofficial class to use some idealista api features.
 Then I use it to obtain data on rental housing in Spain, in order to play a bit with this data, and I built a simple prediction class of the value of the rental house.

 ## Getting Started